 This whole project is so hard.
-Even though I am a white kid from central California, I find myself craving this style of dirty east coast street rap way more than just about any other style in the genre.
-Muggs def geared these beats to Roc's style and it's a match made in heaven!
+Even though I am a white kid from central California, I find myself craving this style of dirty East Coast street rap way more than just about any other style in the genre.
+Muggs defintely geared these beats to Roc's style and it's a match made in heaven!
 Shout out to the whole Soul Assassin fam!

 4. Run The Jewels - Let's Go (The Royal We)

-Honestly i don't think I've ever disliked a RTJ track and they are far and away one of the 3 best live acts in hip-hop today.
-The boys put this track together for the Venom sound track and just as you would expect, it's tight as hell!
+Honestly I don't think I've ever disliked a RTJ track and they are one of the three best live acts in hip-hop today.
+The boys put this track together for the Venom soundtrack and just as you would expect, it's tight as hell!

 5. Kodak Black - ZEZE (feat.
 Travis Scott & Offset)

 This beat is so tight.
-So simple but at the same time it instantly makes me want to grab a bottle and head to the islands or something.
+It is so simple, but at the same time it instantly makes me want to grab a bottle and head to the islands or something.
 Everyone does their thing on this one.
 Just throw it on in the ride, roll your windows down and bump hard!

 6. Post Malone, Swae Lee - Sunflower (Spider-Man: Into the Spider-Verse)

 Two Marvel features on one chart!
 I guess there is a first for everything.
-Both Posty and Swae are the best at making that easy to digest, poppy ass, sing a long with your friends in the back of the uber, kind of music and this song delivers on all of those points.
-I love it!
+Both Posty and Swae are the best at making that easy to digest, poppy, sing-a-long with your friends in the back of the uber, kind of music and this song delivers on all of those points.
 Also the full track can be heard on the Spotify playlist below!

 7. Falcons & B. Lewis - Waterworld (ft.
 GoldLink & Jazz Cartier)